mirobot/learn.mirobot.io/_docs/building-the-v2-mirobot.md

 ![](/assets/docs/building-the-v2-mirobot/26.jpg)

 Congratulations!
 Mirobot is now fully built!
+There should be two pieces left; a round tool for adjusting the screws on the pen holder (you can slot this in next to the batteyr holder to keep it safe) and an L shaped piece which you can use to align the pen in the pen holder (details on how to use this will follow!)

 Step seventeen